 “Inner ear hair cell damage is caused by both controllable and non-controllable environmental factors,” says Dr. Eric Hulse, an audiologist at Aurora Health Care in Milwaukee, WI.

 Research suggests tinnitus occurs because the brain is attempting to “fill in the gaps” where inner ear hair cell damage has occurred, explains Dr. Hulse.
 There is no cure for tinnitus, but there are treatment options to alleviate the symptoms.

-According to a recent study published in JAMA Otolaryngology – Head and Neck Surgery, cognitive behavioral therapies could be offered as a treatment option to help those suffering from tinnitus.
+According to a study published in JAMA Otolaryngology – Head and Neck Surgery, cognitive behavioral therapies could be offered as a treatment option to help those suffering from tinnitus.
 The study analyzed 40 adults with tinnitus and 20 healthy controlled participants.
 Through a series of neuroimaging and cognitive assessments, it was found cognitive behavioral therapies that focus on the emotional and psychological responses to tinnitus could help individuals form coping strategies to better handle their symptoms.

 The U.S. Department of Health and Human Services sets standards that noise levels over 85 decibels (dB) can cause harm to hearing.
 A normal conversation is anywhere between 60 to 70 dB.

 Aging and genetics are factors we can’t control, but we can manage how much noise exposure we encounter in our environments.

 Dr. Hulse offers the following tips for individuals to protect their hearing:

 - Check your smartphone device to set your sound controls to a safe volume.